Step 1: A project proposal needs to be submitted outlining the project details and required services

 The Institute of Translational Medicine and Therapeutics (ITMAT) at NIHR Imperial Biomedical Research Centre (BRC) is a virtual institute built upon core facilities across the College and Trust.
 Its aim is to support the acceleration of fundamental discoveries into improvements in human health and economic benefit.
 17 studies have been funded in the last two ITMAT calls (2014, 2015).

-The deadline for the third round of funding will be announced in mid-2016.
+The deadline for the third round of funding was announced on the 24th of March, 2017.
+For further information, please see the Call.